BlenderEnvironments/3_Procedural_Worlds/README.md

 ### 6 Displacement Quick Tip- Transforms

-Michael Explains the importance of Applying transforms with the displacement modifier.
+Michael explains the importance of applying transforms with the displacement modifier.

 ### 7 Procedural Study Spheres